A dog is a mammal in the order Carnivora.

 A pet dog will fit easily into family life and environment, they of course need caring for as any other pet – feeding, grooming, bathing and when ill, will need a visit to the vets.
 Dogs thrive on affection and will happily wag its tail when showered with love and attention.
 Dogs will also sit and sulk if they get told off for doing something wrong.

-A well-mannered dog must be trained properly and with patience and perciverence.
+A well-mannered dog must be trained properly and with patience and perseverance.
 You must never mistreat a dog at any time as not only is it very wrong to mistreat any animal, but some will bite in their own defense.

-Larger dogs need considerably more exercise over a larger area than medium sized or small dogs.
+Larger breeds need considerably more exercise over a larger area than medium sized or small dogs.
 You can take them out into the countryside or to your local park or recreation ground.
 Here, they can run about and play games and get the exercise they need to keep them fit and healthy.

 Dogs can be taught how to do things.
 Throw a small branch, stick or frizzbee and you can teach your dog to go fetch and bring the item back to you.
 Dogs have nearly 220 million smell-sensitive cells over an area about the size of a pocket handkerchief (compared to 5 million over an area the size of a postage stamp for humans).
 Some breeds have been selectively bred for excellence in detecting scents.